 Tiny white bugs can become a big problem if left unidentified or untreated.
-Whether you’ve got harmful termites, a booklice infestation, or some other type of little white bugs, the following tips will help determine what you’re dealing with, how to get rid of them, and how to prevent them from returning.
+These tips will help determine what you’re dealing with, how to get rid of them, and how to prevent them from returning.

 Q: I just noticed a bunch of tiny white bugs inside my home.
 How can I tell what kind of bugs they are, and how can I get rid of them in a way that ensures they don’t return?

 A: Although small in size, tiny white bugs inside the home can cause more harm than you’d think if the infestation is severe.
 In the worst-case scenario, termites have taken over, and a homeowner will need professional treatment.
 In the best-case scenario, you’ve got some pesky insects feeding on clothing fibers, plants, or food in your pantry, and you’ll need to take a closer look to identify which type of tiny white bug has made its way inside.
-The steps below will help you figure out what bug you’ve spotted as well as tips to get rid of termites, whiteflies, carpet beetles, aphids, or booklice.
+The steps below will help you figure out what bug you’ve spotted as well as tips on how to get rid bugs in the house such as termites, whiteflies, carpet beetles, aphids, or booklice.
 We’ll also help you determine when to call in a professional and how you can prevent tiny white bugs from returning to your home.

 Tiny white bugs may be termites, and they require professional treatment.

-If you spot tiny white bugs on drywall, wooden floorboards, windowsills, wooden doors, or anywhere else in your home that’s made of wood, you may be dealing with termites.
+If a homeowner or renter spots tiny white bugs on drywall, wooden floorboards, windowsills, wooden doors, or anywhere else in the home that’s made of wood, they may be dealing with termites.
 While some termites are brown, drywood or subterranean worker termites are lighter in color.
 These bugs typically live within their colonies inside wooden structures and are hard to spot.
 If termites are coming out into the open, it could signal that the colony is growing even larger.
 White bugs don’t automatically mean termites, though.
-Inspect any areas where bugs were spotted for hollow-sounding wood, pinpoint holes, squeaking, stuck windows or doors, piles of wings, or small mounds of sawdust.
+Residents will want to inspect any areas where bugs were spotted for hollow-sounding wood, pinpoint holes, squeaking, stuck windows or doors, piles of wings, or small mounds of sawdust.
 Subterranean termites, one of the lighter-colored varieties, may also create mud tubes around a home’s foundation.

-The presence of tiny white bugs and one or more signs of termites means that you should contact a professional as soon as possible.
+Other signs of termites include discolored or drooping drywall, peeling paint, squeaky floorboards, buckling laminate flooring, or maze-like patterns in wood.
+If a resident sees any of these signs along with the presence of tiny white bugs, it’s time for them to call in a specialist.
 Termites can cause serious damage to a home and threaten its structural integrity if the issue is ignored for long enough.
 Termites are also notoriously difficult to get rid of, and it’s not recommended that a homeowner try to tackle termites on their own.

-If you do have termites, an exterminator will be able to assess the amount of damage they have done to your home and determine where the colony lives.
-These tiny white bugs can nest in gutters and pipes, so a professional is your best bet at finding and getting rid of them in those hard-to-reach or dangerous areas.
+If the home does have termites, an exterminator will be able to assess the amount of damage they have done and determine where the colony lives.
+These tiny white bugs can nest in gutters and pipes, so a professional is a resident’s best bet at finding and getting rid of them in those hard-to-reach or dangerous areas.
 Plus, several solutions used to get rid of termites contain harmful ingredients that may be hazardous to household members.
-A professional will protect themselves and your home using tools and personal protective equipment that you may not be able to access.
-Once measures have been put in place to get rid of the termites, you’ll need to consult a restoration expert to begin the process of repairing the damage and making sure the home is no longer vulnerable to future infestation.
+A professional will protect themselves and the home using tools and personal protective equipment that a homeowner may not be able to access.
+Once measures have been put in place to get rid of the termites, the resident will need to consult a restoration expert to begin the process of repairing the damage and making sure the home is no longer vulnerable to future infestation.

 Tiny white bugs around clothing may be clothes moths.

-If you’ve spotted tiny white bugs skulking around the sweaters in the back of your closet, you’re likely seeing clothes moths.
+If a homeowner or renter has spotted tiny white bugs skulking around the sweaters in the back of your closet, they’re likely seeing clothes moths.
 Also known as webbing clothes moths, these insects feed on natural fibers found in clothes, such as wool and cashmere.
 These insects are about ⅜-inch long and range in color from cream to light yellow.
 They have elongated bodies with thin, long wings and tiny legs.
 Clothes moths aren’t a threat to humans, as they don’t bite, sting, or contaminate food sources.
-But they could do some severe damage to your wardrobe.
+But they could do some severe damage to a resident’s wardrobe.

-When dealing with clothes moths, it’s essential to act fast at the first sign of infestation, as they can wreak havoc on clothing that is either irreplaceable or expensive to replace.
-Once you’ve identified them, inspect the clothing to see what, if any, damage has been done.
-You may want to repair any small holes and then dry clean any items you keep to ensure any moth larvae are killed.
-Other items can be washed at home in hot water, but read labels beforehand to prevent shrinkage.
-Dispose of any items with extensive, irreparable damage.
+When dealing with clothes moths, it’s essential for the resident to act fast at the first sign of infestation, as they can wreak havoc on clothing that is either irreplaceable or expensive to replace.
+Once the tiny white bugs have been identified, the homeowner or renter will want to inspect the clothing to see what, if any, damage has been done.
+They may want to repair any small holes and then dry clean any items they keep to ensure any moth larvae are killed.
+Other items can be washed at home in hot water, but residents will want to read labels beforehand to prevent shrinkage.
+It’s also important to dispose of any items with extensive, irreparable damage.

 Psocids (also known as booklice) prefer dark, moist places.

-Booklice, which are also tiny white bugs, are pesky but mostly harmless bugs that prefer dark, damp places.
+If a resident sees tiny white bugs inside food packages, on wallpaper, or in books, they’re likely dealing with booklice (otherwise known as psocids).
+Psocids aren’t actually lice, and they’re also known as barklice or barkflies.
+Booklice are pesky but mostly harmless bugs that prefer dark, damp places.
 Psocids feed on decaying organic material and are common in humid climates or poorly ventilated homes.
-You may find psocids on or near damp cardboard boxes, books, papers, wood, and leaking sinks.
+A resident may find psocids on or near damp cardboard boxes, books, papers, wood, and leaking sinks.
 Psocids are also common in new construction homes since they can come in on construction materials used to build the house.
 Once the humidity in the home subsides, these tiny bugs will likely go away on their own.

-At 1/25 to 1/13 of an inch in length, they can be hard to spot with the naked eye.
+At 1/25- to 1/13-inch long, they can be hard to spot with the naked eye.
 The most damage they’ll do is destroy some bindings in books.
 These bugs do not have wings and cannot fly, so they’re pretty easy to get rid of once they’re spotted.
 However, the presence of booklice can signal a more extensive mold or moisture issue that should be addressed.
 Because booklice feed on molds, eliminating their food source will keep them from returning to the inhabited space.
-If you have small mold patches, clean infested areas with borax, vinegar, or enzyme-based substances.
-Also, be sure to increase ventilation and reduce humidity in the home.
-Contact a mold remediation specialist if you have large areas of mold, if mold spreads through more than one room, or if you have respiratory or immune issues that make you susceptible to mold illness.
+If the home has small mold patches, the resident will want to clean infested areas with borax, vinegar, or enzyme-based substances.
+Also, residents will want to be sure to increase ventilation and reduce humidity in the home.
+They can contact a mold remediation specialist if they have large areas of mold, if mold spreads through more than one room, or if they have respiratory or immune issues that make them susceptible to mold illness.

 Grain mites are most likely to be found in the kitchen.

 Grain mites are small white or gray insects.
 As their name suggests, they feed on processed grains like flour and cereals as well as cheese, wheat germ, and yeast.
 It’s possible grain mites found their way indoors through packaged foods.
 The white mites reproduce rapidly in warm and humid conditions.
-Even if you only see a few in a bag of flour, inspect food items in your pantry and in all of your cabinets, and dispose of any contaminated food.
+Even if a resident only sees a few in a bag of flour, they’ll want to inspect food items in their pantry and in all of their cabinets, and dispose of any contaminated food.

-Since no chemical solutions exist to eliminate grain mites, thoroughly cleaning the space they inhabit is your best bet for removing them.
-On flat surfaces, use a hot, soapy rag to clean the area.
+Since no chemical solutions exist to eliminate grain mites, thoroughly cleaning the space they inhabit is a resident’s best bet for removing them.
+On flat surfaces, residents can use a hot, soapy rag to clean the area.
 A vacuum cleaner with an attachment for small crevices can reach tight corners or hard-to-clean areas where grain mites may settle.
 Keeping dry goods in tightly sealed containers will prevent grain mites from returning.

 Mealybugs and whiteflies can infest and damage plants.

-If you see white bugs on plants, it could mean the beauties you’ve spent precious time growing are in danger.
-One whitefly may not be a threat, but several whiteflies can infest and damage your plants.
+If a resident sees white bugs on plants, it could mean the beauties they’ve spent precious time growing are in danger.
+One whitefly may not be a threat, but several whiteflies can infest and damage a home’s plants.
 Although they are most commonly discovered outdoors, whiteflies can find their way indoors through infested plants.
 Whiteflies may seem small and harmless, but they can excrete a sticky substance that makes them difficult to control.
 Mealybugs, which are related to whiteflies, are oval-shaped and also excrete a sticky substance.

-If you’re wondering how to get rid of whiteflies and mealybugs, first inspect any plants before bringing them indoors, and place any infested plants back outside.
+If a resident is wondering how to get rid of whiteflies and mealybugs, they’ll first want to inspect any plants before bringing them indoors, and place any infested plants back outside.
 Another tip for getting rid of mealybugs is to use a homemade plant spray made of garlic, onion, cayenne pepper, and dish soap.
 This solution can be poured into a spray bottle and used on indoor plants where the mealybugs are present.
-You can then store the spray bottle in the refrigerator for 1 week until a new solution is made.
-Other ways to prevent mealybugs from infesting your plants are to reduce feeding and watering, wipe foliage regularly, spray plants with hard blasts of water, and drop nighttime temperatures.
-These efforts can help eliminate the tiny white bugs without damaging your precious plants in the process.
+A resident can then store the spray bottle in the refrigerator for 1 week until a new solution is made.
+Other ways to prevent mealybugs from infesting plants are to reduce feeding and watering, wipe foliage regularly, spray plants with hard blasts of water, and drop nighttime temperatures.
+These efforts can help eliminate the tiny white bugs without damaging a resident’s precious plants in the process.